6th Grade (SCI) Physical Science Standards [PS1] Matter and Its Interaction

 I can identify and define each state of matter.

-I can infer the temperature at which phase changes occur from a graph.
+I can infer the temperature at which phase changes occur.

 Skills (Performance) Targets